arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/draw-and-image/content.md

 ## Downloading the Library and Core

 Make sure the latest GIGA Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
-Here you need to look for the **Arduino Mbed OS Giga Boards** and install it.
+Here you need to look for the **Arduino Mbed OS Giga Boards** and install it, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) is included in the core.
 Now you have to install the library needed for the graphical display features.
 To do this, go to **Tools > Manage libraries..**, search for **ArduinoGraphics**, and install it.

 ## Using Draw Feature in a Sketch